This is Sean & Angie Johnson’s Tiny House: The Casa Paspin.

 What helpful advice would you give to others interested in going tiny?

-Do your research and consult with professionals if your not sure.
+Do your research and consult with professionals if you’re not sure.
 It will not only save you time and a headache but also money in the long run.
 It was a serious build.
 I worked almost full time on it and it still took 8 months.

 Do you have a website, blog, or social media page where we can follow along?